 2. If they can’t find the rejection, then they won’t respond, and you must call again.

 3. After several calls, they will admit they can’t produce it.

 4. The carrier may try to charge a premium under these circumstances, but they are not entitled to any payment.

-Texas law dictates that every auto policy comes with at least $2,500.00 of Personal Injury Protection, unless the purchaser specifically rejects the coverage in writing.
-In a small percentage of case, the carrier can’t produce the written rejection.
+Texas law dictates that every auto policy comes with at least $2,500.00 of Personal Injury Protection unless the purchaser specifically rejects the coverage in writing.
+In a small percentage of cases, the carrier can’t produce the written rejection.
 If the rejection cannot be produced, then the carrier must provide the coverage even though no premium was paid.

-9. The Paper is Not Intended to Establish an Attorney-Client Relationship
+9. This Document is Not Intended to Establish an Attorney-Client Relationship